 - CRB provided support through Family Health International for Cochrane Reviews of scalpel versus no-scalpel incision for vasectomy.

 Vasectomy research is one piece of CRB’s portfolio in male contraception research and development.
-In addition, the branch leads the Male Contraceptive Development Program to encourage and support basic, applied, and clinical studies on topics such as mechanisms that regulate sperm maturation and motility and identification of new therapeutic targets for male contraception.
+In addition, the branch leads the Preclinical Contraceptive Development Program to encourage and support basic, applied, and clinical studies on topics such as mechanisms that regulate sperm maturation and motility and identification of new therapeutic targets for male contraception.
 A group of scientists also supported by CRB are building on the promising results of their work from 2004, when they demonstrated complete and reversible contraception in male monkeys immunized with Eppin, a protein found only in the testes and epididymis (PMID: 15539605).

 Additionally, CRB funds the Biological Testing Facility and Chemical Synthesis Facility through contract mechanisms.
 These facilities support research on the identification and development of male and female contraceptive agents.